Mission & Vision

 Ms. Smith partnered with the Greene County school system in the development of the Greensboro Dreamer program.
 This program allowed UGA students to go once weekly to Greensboro, GA, to tutor elementary students.
 Under Ms. Smith’s leadership, the Black Educational Support Team (BEST) flourished into one of the premier organizations on campus.
 MSP also hosted the annual MLK Week of Celebration during this time.

 Ms. Vanessa Williams Smith also continued MSP’s corporate partnership with Phillip Morris, which guaranteed a substantial contribution to the office each year.
 Additionally, Smith and MSP renamed the Recognition of Excellence Award to honor the first MSP director, Dr. Leslie K. Bates.
 The L. K. Bates Recognition of Excellence Award acknowledged students, faculty, staff, and community partners for their contributions to the success of the department.
-Notable recipients include Phillip Morris, Judge Patricia Brown, Dr. Tracey Ford, and Dr. Victor Wilson (former Assistant Vice President for Student Affairs).
+Notable recipients include Phillip Morris, Judge Patricia Brown, Dr. Tracey Ford, and Mr. Victor K. Wilson (former Assistant Vice President for Student Affairs).

 |Premal Amin along with five other students created the Indian Culture Exchange.
 Over the years, student leaders have tirelessly worked toward uniting students of Indian ethnic background and those who have interest in the Indian culture through activities that invoke cultural and social involvement.

 |Ms. Sarah Chen founded the Asian American Student Association during the 2003 school year.

 The AASA was established to provide cultural enrichment, an awareness of the contributions of Asian Americans and to offer students a forum to voice their concerns and successes at the UGA.